travel in Thailand and see the Wat Pho reclining Buddha

 Chinatown Bangkok

-If the tourist prices at Asiatique get you down head to the night market at Chinatown for a more authentic eating experience.
+Head to the night market in Chinatown for an authentic Thai food experience.
 Yaowarat Road after dark has an energetic vibe and is full of street food stalls selling delicious local dishes.
+This is a really fun addition to a 3 day Bangkok itinerary.

 Chinatown Bangkok, Thailand